sneerajmohan/Language-Identification/README.md

 ### Model

-Random forest model is used classification
+Random forest model is used for classification.
+The model is validated using k-fold cross validation.